 Divergence Technical Indicators

-Oscillators are the best and most common indicators used to detect price divergence in forex trading.
+Oscillators are the best and most common technical indicators used to detect price divergence in forex trading.
 Popular oscillators used for identifying divergence are:

 Moving Average Convergence and Divergence (MACD)

 The MACD is a trend-following momentum indicator that assesses market forces and indicates changes in momentum, direction and strength of a price trend.
 MACD is calculated by subtracting the long-term exponential moving average (EMA) from the short-term EMA.
 The indicator is bullish when the MACD line is heading up, and bearish when it falls lower below the zero level.

 Stochastic is another popular momentum indicator that is created to show overbought and oversold zones.
 It is commonly used to identify possible profit-taking levels due to its ability to pinpoint where the price is expected to reverse.
 Also, it can measure price momentum by comparing trading range and closing price over a certain period.
 The Stochastic ranges from 0 to 100 levels.
 Below 20 represents an oversold market, and above 80 reflects an oversold market.

 The RSI is one of the most common technical indicators.
 It is used to identify overbought and oversold conditions, price momentum and reversals.
 The relative strength indicator is shown as levels from 0 to 100.
 The RSI signals an overbought market by breaching 70, while lower than 30 indicates an oversold market.